top of page

 1983

-Harbor of Hospitality
+A Harbor of Hospitality where it is needed

-Around the same time, we established a visitation program to nearby Detention Centers to encourage asylum seekers and offer them a transitional home once released.
+Established a visitation program to nearby Detention Centers to encourage asylum seekers and offer them a transitional home once released.

 bottom of page